Razorboot/radiosity_engine_luau/README.md

 > # Notice

 - This is an early WIP experimental lighting framework that takes full advantage of Roblox's Editable Image instance.
 This means lighting is calculated separately from Roblox's in-house lighting engine by using a light transport simulation.
-As a result, developers can enjoy the flexibility of high quality baked lighting at a low performance cost.
-Additionally, you use this rendering engine to add to Roblox's existing lighting, or render a scene using strictly baked lighting!
+As a result, developers can enjoy the flexibility of high-quality baked lighting at a low performance cost.
+Additionally, you can use this rendering engine to add to Roblox's existing lighting or render a scene using strictly baked lighting!
 Changes are still being made to Editable Image, so expect updates as Roblox rolls out the feature!

+- The github repository can be found [here](https://github.com/Razorboot/radiosity_engine_luau/tree/main).

+- Make sure you have the necessary **Studio Beta Settings** enabled!
+(EditableImage, Parallel Luau).
+If you receive errors, it may also be that too many threads are being executed at once.
+This can be modified in the ``Main`` script inside of ``ServerScriptService``.
+More information about this can be found in the [Baking Lights section](#baking-lights).

 - **If you use the place file, run the game from the "Run" execution.**
-This is because EditableImage beta does not support Server to Client replication yet, but will likey be rolled out with the official release of EditableImage!
+This is because EditableImage beta does not support Server to Client replication yet, but will likely be rolled out with the official release of EditableImage!

 ![image](https://github.com/user-attachments/assets/fd19c867-30a7-4dcf-b4c3-d38373b2bfaf)